emcdo411/ai-empathy-termination-guide/README.md

 ```

----

-Would you like this README saved into a `.md` file now for upload to your repo?
+Let me know if you’d like this saved as a `.md` file or if you’re ready for the LinkedIn post copy to promote it.
 ```